J-Wachs/Z21Dashboard/UserManual.md

 ## Use of Protocol

 Normally, the Z21 central stations are connected for controlling 2-rail model railways and the protocol DCC.
-The Z21 central stations are of the multiprotocol type, as they allow the use of both DCC and Märklin Motorola. mfx is not supported by the Z21 central stations.
+The Z21 central stations are of the multiprotocol type, as they allow the use of both DCC and Märklin Motorola. mfx (M4) is not supported by the Z21 central stations.

 From new, the Z21 central station is set up to use both DCC and Märklin Motorola.
 You or others may have changed this in the Z21 using Roco's application 'Maintenance Tool', where you can specify which protocols it should support.

-Although you can switch between protocols in certain Z21Dashboard settings, this cannot overwrite the setting in the Z21.
+Although you can switch between protocols in certain Z21Dashboard settings (based on what version of the firmware that is installed on your Z21), this cannot overwrite the setting in the Z21.
 I.e., if the Z21 is set to only DCC, choosing Märklin Motorola in Z21Dashboard does not change the protocol for a locomotive or turnout.

 ## z21/z21Start and Locked or Not

-Generally, the z21 (white box, where the text on the front is 'z21') is unlocked, though z21 units were previously produced that were locked, just as the z21Start (white box, where the text on the front is 'z21Start') is.
+Generally, the z21 (white box, where the text on the front is 'z21', notice the lower case 'z') is unlocked, though z21 units were previously produced that were locked, just as the z21Start (white box, where the text on the front is 'z21Start') is.
 Two different Roco items with unlock codes can be purchased, item no. 10814 (wifi router and unlock code) and 10818 (unlock code).

 If your z21/z21Start is locked, it will not be possible to control locomotives and turnouts in Z21Dashboard.
 However, you can easily view their status as you control them with your multiMAUS.

 # First Time You Start

-When you open Z21Dashboard, the widget 'Connection' is shown with the last used IP address in the field.
-The first time you open Z21Dashboard, the Z21's default IP address (192.168.0.111) stands in the field.
-If you have changed the IP address in your Z21 central station, you must enter that IP address.
-When you click the 'Connect' button, the IP address is saved and will appear in the field the next time you start Z21Dashboard.
+When you open Z21Dashboard, the widget 'Connection', which allows you to connect to your Z21 central statison, is shown.
+The very first time, the the standard IP address of the Z21s is displayed (192.168.0.111).
+If your Z21 have another IP-address, you must correct the displayed one.
+C´lick on the button 'Connect' to connect to your Z21.
+When you start Z21Dashboard the next time, the IP address field will be pre-filled wíth the one you entered.

 1. Find the Connection window: At the top of the screen, you will see a window titled 'Connection'.
 2. Enter IP address: A standard IP address (192.168.0.111) is already entered in the field.
 If your Z21 has a